ibm-cloud-docs/vpc/file_storage_vpc_mount_rhel.md

 By default, NFS downgrades any files that were created with the root permissions to the `nobody` user.
 This security feature prevents privileges from being shared unless they are requested.

-Configuring `no_root_squash` allows root clients to retain root permissions on the remote NFS share.
+Configuring `no_root_squash` allows root clients to retain root permissions on the remote NFS file share.

 For NFSv4.1, set the nfsv4 domain to: `slnfsv4.com` and start `rpcidmapd` or a similar service that is used by your OS.